SnoopyNomad/MPU6500_STM32_Library/README.md

 # MPU6500 STM32 Library

 A lightweight, easy-to-use STM32 library for interfacing with the InvenSense TDK MPU6500 6-axis motion tracking device.
-This library provides functions to read accelerometer and gyroscope data, and handle interrupts—allowing you to build motion-sensing and stabilization applications on STM32 microcontrollers.
+This library provides functions to read accelerometer and gyroscope data, and generate interrupts—allowing you to build motion-sensing and stabilization applications on STM32 microcontrollers.

 ## Features